 And I was saying, well, you know, these are the Bush policies.

-So we we we haven't looked twice at them.
+So we haven't looked twice at them.

-It's that's what when he was when he was standing up there tap dancing around to pick yourself up, dust himself off, and start all over again on January the twentieth, that's not how he was doing it.
+That's how he was standing up there, tap-dancing around to pick yourself up, dust yourself off, and start all over again on January the 20th.

 It's the corruption.

-Thank you for your thank you for your call, Cliff, and uh and uh as I said, I hope uh I hope you do uh uh find better luck on the employment front in in the year twenty ten.
+And as I said, I hope you do find better luck on the employment front in the year 2010.

-We're propping up failure, we're rewarding failure, we're institutionalizing failure.
+We're propping up failure.

-If it weren't for these things like Fannie Mae and Freddie Mac, if it weren't for uh federal protection of inefficient workplace arrangements at government motors, the market works very efficiently to bleed failure out of the system and restore it.
+If it weren't for these things like Fannie Mae and Freddie Mac, if it weren't for federal protection of inefficient workplace arrangements at government motors, the market works very efficiently to bleed failure out of the system and restore it.

-Uh it punishes failure and replaces it with stuff that works.
+It punishes failure and replaces it with stuff that works.

 Thanks for your call.

-Mark Stein in for Rush on the EIB network 1-800-282-2882.
+Mark Stein in for Rush on the EIB network, 1-800-282-2882.

-Mark Stein, in for us on the EIB network.
+Mark Stein in for Rush on the EIB network.

-The governor-elect of Virginia, Bob McDonnell, wants the federal government to move I can I can't say this without laughing.
+The governor-elect of Virginia, Bob McDonnell, wants the federal government to move.

-Governor elect Bob McDonnell, Richmond, Virginia, Dateline Richmond, Virginia.
+Governor-elect Bob McDonnell, Richmond, Virginia, dateline, Richmond, Virginia.

-I can't get through this without a laughing.
+I can't get through this without laughing.

 This is hilarious.